Recommended Self-Publishing Tools for Your Author Business

 I use PublishDrive to distribute my books to other retailers in Eastern Europe and China.

-I doubt that I can have my books available at these retailers if it’s not because of PublishDrive.
+I doubt I can have my books available at these retailers if it’s not because of PublishDrive.

-You can read my post about PublishDrive right here if you’re curious what PublishDrive can do for you.
+You can read my post about PublishDrive right here if you’re curious about what PublishDrive can do for you.

 Sell books directly to your readers

-Keep in mind that you can only sell your ebooks directly to your readers if your ebooks are not in KDP Select.
+Keep in mind you can only sell your ebooks directly to your readers if your ebooks are not in KDP Select.

 Payhip